thikhai/mysite/README.md

-# What is eFood?
+# What is cakeforme?
-eFood is a small scale online order management system.
+cakeforme is a online cake oredering system.
-It uses Bootstrap at front end and Django at backend.
+It uses Bootstrap at front-end and Django at backend.

 ## Configuring project: